Comfort women: Taiwan

 Since the 1990s, Taiwanese survivors have been bringing to light the comfort woman issue in Taiwanese society, and gaining support from women's rights activists and civil groups.
 Their testimony and memories have been documented by newspapers, books, and documentary films.

 Survivors' claims against the Japan government have been backed by the Taipei Women's Rescue Foundation (TWRF) a non-profit organization helping women against violence, and sexual violence.
 This organization gives legal and psychological support to Taiwanese comfort women, and also helps in the recording of testimony and doing scholarly research.
 In 2007, this organization was responsible for promoting awareness in society, by creating meetings in universities and high schools where survivors gave their testimonies to students and the general public.
 TWRF has produced exhibitions that give survivors the opportunity to be heard in Taipei, and also in the Women's Active Museum on War and Peace, based in Tokyo.

 Thanks to this increasing awareness in society, and with the help of TWRF, Taiwanese comfort women have gained the support their government, which on many occasions has asked the Japanese government for apologies and compensation.

 In November 2014, "Song of the Reed", a documentary film directed by Wu Hsiu-ching and produced by TWRF, won the International Gold Panda documentary award.

 In December 2016, a museum dedicated to comfort women opened in Taipei.

 On August 14, 2018, the first 'comfort women' statue in Taiwan was unveiled in the city of Tainan.
 The statue symbolizes women forced to work in wartime brothels for the Japanese military.
 The bronze statue portrays a girl raising both hands to the sky to express her helpless resistance to suppression and silent protest, according to its creator.

 In September 2018, Japanese right-wing activist Mitsuhiko Fujii kicked the statue and caused outrage in Taiwan, with the Taiwanese government branding his behavior as unacceptable.
-A Japanese right-wing group with affliations to him apologized for his behavior and said he resigned from his group position.
+A Japanese right-wing group with affiliations to him apologized for his behavior and said he resigned from his group position.
+In 2024, the land that the statue was on was sold at auction and the statue was put into a warehouse.